top of page

 The Need for Indigenizing Spaces

-Great Plains Action Society (GPAS) was created and founded by Sikowis Nobiss in 2014 after seeing and feeling the lack of Indigenous representation in Iowa.
-After nearly a decade, GPAS has been all of the United States to advocate and fight for Indigenous land, rights, and sovereignty.
-We are a 100% Indigenous-led grassroots 501(c)3 non-profit primarily focused on the Great Plains region which includes but not limited to Iowa, Nebraska, South Dakota, and North Dakota.
+Great Plains Action Society (GPAS) was born out of the fight again the Dakota Access Pipeline in 2016, which started and is still ongoing in Iowa.
+We saw a lack of Indigenous representation in the fight in Iowa and so we showed up and spoke up.
+We also spent a lot of time at the Standing Rock resistance camps representing for Iowa and standing with our relatives.
+After nearly a decade, GPAS has built a strong platform to advocate and fight for Indigenous land, rights, and sovereignty.
+We are a 100% Indigenous-led grassroots, 501(c)3, non-profit primarily focused on the Great Plains region which includes but not limited to Iowa, Nebraska, South Dakota, and Minnesota.

 bottom of page